cyberrumor/inventory_check/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/cyberrumor)

 Checks inventory of configurable products with automatic rate limiting.
-Threaded.
 Notifies via Pushover.

 Please be polite and don't spam retailers with excessive requests.
 Don't use this for reselling.